official-nstechfix/YourDocks/README.md

-Here’s a sample README file for your "YourDocks" Rainmeter skin.
-It’s designed to provide a comprehensive description, installation steps, customization options, and acknowledgments.
-You can further customize the text as needed.

----

 # YourDocks - A Rainmeter Skin

 **YourDocks** is a highly customizable Rainmeter skin that adds a visually appealing and functional dock to your desktop.
 The icons feature a stylish linear gradient of different colors, and they expand with a dock-like hover effect, mimicking popular dock applications on macOS and Linux desktops.
 This skin is designed to give users easy access to their most-used applications, files, and folders while enhancing their desktop aesthetics.